WalberMelo/WalberMelo/README.md

 ## Hi There! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px" height="28px">
 ### I'm Walber Melo  👨🏻‍💻  Full-Stack web developer

-🚀  I'm passionate to create projects that can improve people's lives
+🚀  I'm passionate to develop projects that can contribute for the society and improve people's lives
 <br/>
 👀  I've a mindset of learning and curiosity
 <br/>